Brett-Tanner/Journal/Sep_22.md

     - Grid track is the space between lines in the grid.
 Column track is space between columns, row track between rows
         - explicitly define rows and columns with grid-template or grid-template-row/grid-template-column and a space separated list of sizes
         - names are automatically set to numbers from left to right and top to bottom, and from -1 from right to left or bottom to top
+            - so you can span a whole row/col using start: 1, end: -1
         - you can also name the row/column lines using [ name ] 50px
             - can have two names, just separate with a space inside the brackets
         - can avoid typing the same value repeatedly with repeat(times, values)